+Platelet-rich plasma, also known as autologous conditioned plasma, is a concentrate of platelet-rich plasma protein derived from whole blood.
 Our blood is composed of 2 main contents – the cells and plasma.
-While cells are mainly white blood cells, red blood cells and platelets, plasma is the is the yellow colored fluid in which these cells are suspended.
+While cells are mainly white blood cells, red blood cells and platelets, plasma is the is the yellow coloured fluid in which these cells are suspended.

 Of the cellular component, the platelets have been found to have healing and regenerative potential.
 PRP or platelet rich plasma had found its first application in sports injuries.